Categories: Entertainment

 Glennon’s panorama shows the view from Google’s newest building in Dublin, called Google Docks (previously called the Montevetro).
 The camera is pointing east towards Dublin Bay (with the Aviva Stadium in the distance) over an area of the city affectionately known as the Google Ghetto.

-The image appears to have been taken on the 11th floor and shows some nice details of the office, including some geeky posters, massive “Made in Google” image; it also reveals that there are binoculars available to Googlers to look over the city.
+The image appears to have been taken on the 11th floor and shows some nice details of the office, including some geeky posters, a massive “Made in Google” image; it also reveals that there are binoculars available to Googlers to look over the city.

 View Larger Map